The terms “precious" and “semi-precious” came into origin in 19 when large deposits of Amethyst were found in Brazil. This

 have exquisite color and brilliance, which makes their beauty similar to that of precious stones.
 For instance, the deep blue and purple hues

-along with the vibrant color saturation of Tanzanite are thought by many to be more attractive than Sapphires with similar tone.
+along with the vibrant color saturation of Tanzanite are thought by many to be more attractive than Sapphires with similar tones.
 The term

 “precious stones” was used out of tradition for what were thought to be more valuable and rare stones, but since many semi-precious stones are